mvolkmann/blog/src/swift-ui.md

 should be transient state such as data related to styling.

 Views reacts to changes published by ViewModels.
+Each View can be associates with any number of ViewModels.
-Their `body` vars return new views any time the ViewModel data they use changes.
+The `body` var of a View builds new views any time the data in ViewModels they use changes.
 Views are declarative rather than imperative because they describe what to render based on the current data, not when to render it.